aantti/supabase/aws/aurora/AURORA.md

 **Change default parameter groups to custom groups**

+- Change parameter group for the database cluster
   - Go to Aurora and RDS > Databases
   - Select database-2
   - Click Modify
   - Find "Additional configuration" at the bottom of the page
   - Change "DB cluster parameter group" to database-2-cluster-aurora-postgres16
   - Click Continue at the bottom and select "Apply immediately"
   - Click "Modify cluster"
+- Change parameter group for the database instance
   - Go back to Aurora and RDS > Databases
   - Select database-2-instance-1
   - Click Modify
   - Find "Additional configuration" at the bottom of the page
   - Change "DB parameter group" to database-2-aurora-postgres16
   - Click Continue at the bottom and select "Apply immediately"
   - Click "Modify DB instance"

 **Reboot database**